menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 ^^^^^^^^^^^^^^^^^^^
 When selected, the monitoring tool monitors the DNS and DHCP services on their respective servers.
 Decide on an appropriate interval for monitoring.

-  When this feature is enabled, some additional information must be provided:

 .. _admin-advanced: